mantidproject/mantid/docs/source/algorithms/FindSXPeaksConvolve-v1.rst

 This is an algorithm to find single-crystal Bragg peaks in a :ref:`MatrixWorkspace <MatrixWorkspace>` with detector banks of type :ref:`RectangularDetector <RectangularDetector>` (e.g. SXD, TOPAZ).

-There are two peak finding stratgeyies set by ``PeakFindingStrategy``:
+There are two peak finding strategies set by ``PeakFindingStrategy``:

 a. ``PeakFindingStrategy="IOverSigma"`` - by integrating the data by convolution with a shoebox kernel and looking for regions with statistically significant I/sigma (larger than ``ThresholdIoverSigma``).
 Note a valid peak would be